Parin30/AI-ML-Projects/README.md

 - GradientBoostingClassifier
 - DecisionTreeClassifier

+## Project 3: Unsupervised Learning

+Welcome to my Unsupervised Learning Project, where I explore and analyze a dataset containing information about various vehicle attributes.
+In this project, I perform data preprocessing, exploration, clustering, and dimensionality reduction techniques to gain insights from the data.

+### **Project Overview**

+This project focuses on the following key aspects:

+- **Data Exploration**: I start by loading and examining the dataset, understanding its structure, and performing basic exploratory data analysis (EDA) to get insights into the data's features and characteristics.
+- **Data Cleaning and Preprocessing**: I handle missing values, identify outliers, and convert data types as necessary.
+I also perform data scaling to ensure uniformity across the dataset's numerical features.
+- **Clustering Analysis**: Using K-means clustering, I identify patterns and groupings within the dataset based on the attributes of the vehicles.
+I determine the optimal number of clusters using techniques such as the elbow method and silhouette analysis.
+- **Dimensionality Reduction**: I apply Principal Component Analysis (PCA) to reduce the dimensionality of the dataset while retaining relevant information.
+This helps visualize the data in a lower-dimensional space.
+- **Model Training and Evaluation**: I train Support Vector Machine (SVM) models on both the original data and the reduced PCA components.
+I evaluate the models using classification metrics and analyze their performance.

 ## Contact

 Feel free to connect with me on LinkedIn if you have any questions or would like to discuss my projects further: